The Path to the ChemFree System

 ChemFree did an exhaustive study of the various technologies in order to understand their strengths and weaknesses.

-However, until now, spraying technology had not been developed to a sufficient degree so as to solve foaming problems over an entire processing line without adding defoaming chemicals.
+Oh, if we had a nickel for every time we’ve heard this.
+Until now, spraying technology had not been developed to a sufficient degree so as to solve foaming problems over an entire processing line.

 In order to understand the foam dynamics, we found that foam generation needed to be considered as a total system, and not simply as a series of discrete foam “hot spots”.

-It is important to understand the entrained air environment, how the foam is being generated, where it is being generated, the foam flow, the type of foam, the foam growth, and the relationship of the foam with the infrastructure.
-ChemFree recognized the need to address the entire foam system, and created a comprehensive method to analyze the foaming dynamics.
+The entrained air environment, how the foam is being generated, where it is being generated, the foam flow, the type of foam, the foam growth, and the relationship of the foam with the infrastructure all need to be considered as components of an entire foam system.
+ChemFree recognized this need and created a comprehensive method to analyze the foaming dynamics.

-Based on this analysis, ChemFree developed their unique, innovative, and flexible Water Diffusion System (WDT™) (patents pending) to effectively control foam creation and growth.
+Based on this analysis, ChemFree developed their unique, innovative, and flexible patented Water Diffusion System (WDT™) to effectively control foam creation and growth.